Shushankit007/The-World-Bank--IBRD-IDA--Financial-Analysis/README.md

-# World Bank IBRD Loans Analysis

-## Project Overview
-The World Bank IBRD Loans Analysis project aims to provide a comprehensive overview of the loans extended by the International Bank for Reconstruction and Development (IBRD).
-The project leverages Excel for data cleaning, validation, analysis, and visualization.
-The primary focus is on understanding the distribution, repayment performance, interest rates, and other key metrics associated with the IBRD loans.
-By analyzing this data, the project seeks to uncover patterns and insights that can inform better decision-making and policy formulation.

-### Objectives:
-- **Data Cleaning and Validation:** Ensure the dataset is accurate, complete, and formatted correctly for analysis.
-- **Key Performance Indicators (KPIs):** Identify and calculate essential KPIs related to loan amounts, disbursements, repayments, and interest rates.
-- **Regional and Sectoral Analysis:** Examine the distribution of loans across different regions and sectors to identify trends and key areas of focus.
-- **Loan Type and Status Analysis:** Analyze the different types of loans and their current status to understand the portfolio composition and performance.
-- **Visualizations:** Create clear and informative visualizations to present the findings effectively.

-## Methodology

-### Data Cleaning and Validation
-1. **End of Period:** Cleaned using text to column function and changed its data type.
-2. **Borrower:** Filled missing values with "unavailable data".
-3. **Guarantor Country Code:** Filled missing values using the formula `=IF(ISBLANK(H2), D2, H2)`.
-4. **Guarantor Country:** Filled missing values using the formula `=IF(ISBLANK(I2), E2, I2)`.
-5. **Interest Rate:** Replaced null values with 0 and added a % suffix using custom format.
-6. **Currency of Commitment:** Assumed USD and filled missing values.
-7. **Amount Columns:** Converted to number data type.
-8. **Date Columns:** Formatted to dd-mm-yyyy.
-9. **Original Principal Amount:** Filled missing values using the formula `=IF(O5=0, IF(AND(R5=0, S5=0, Q5=0), O5, IF(AND(R5=0, S5=0), Q5, R5 + S5)), O5)`.
-10. **Net Loan Amount:** Created a new column by subtracting "Cancelled Amount" from "Original Principal Amount".
-11. **Sector Column:** Created using relevant keywords in the project name.

-## Key Insights

-### Performance Indicators
-- **Total Principal Amount:** Comprehensive view of the original loan amounts.
-- **Total Disbursed Amount:** Amounts actually disbursed to borrowers.
-- **Total Undisbursed Amount:** Funds yet to be disbursed.
-- **Total Repaid Amount:** Amounts repaid by borrowers to date.
-- **Total Amount Due:** Outstanding amounts yet to be repaid.
-- **Average Interest Rate:** Insights into the cost of borrowing.
-- **Number of Active Loans:** Loans currently active and not fully repaid.
-- **Regional Distribution of Loans:** Breakdown of loans across different geographical regions.
-- **Top Borrowing Countries:** Countries with the highest loan amounts.
-- **Loan Distribution by Sector:** Allocation of loans across various sectors.
-- **Loan Type and Loan Status Analysis:** Analysis of loan types and their current status.

-### Visual Insights
-- **Total Principal Amount vs. Disbursed Amount:** Bar chart comparing the original loan amounts with the disbursed amounts.
-- **Regional Distribution of Loans:** Pie chart showing the distribution of loans across different regions.
-- **Top Borrowing Countries:** Bar chart highlighting the countries with the highest loan amounts.
-- **Loan Distribution by Sector:** Pie chart indicating the loan allocation by sector.
-- **Interest Rate Analysis:** Line chart depicting the average interest rates over time.
+# **The World Bank(IBRD-IDA) Financial Analysis**

+## **Project Overview**
+The World Bank IBRD and IDA financial Analysis project aims to provide a comprehensive overview of the loans extended by the International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA).
+Leveraging Excel for data cleaning, validation, analysis, and visualization, this project focuses on understanding key metrics such as loan distribution, repayment performance, interest rates, and credit risk exposure.
+The analysis of this data seeks to uncover patterns and insights that can inform better decision-making and policy formulation at a global level.

+## **Objectives:**

+### IBRD Loans Analysis
+1. **Data Cleaning and Validation**: Ensure the IBRD dataset is accurate, complete, and formatted correctly for analysis.
+2. **Key Performance Indicators (KPIs)**: Identify and calculate essential KPIs related to loan amounts, disbursements, repayments, and interest rates.
+3. **Regional and Sectoral Analysis**: Examine the distribution of loans across different regions and sectors to identify trends and key areas of focus.
+4. **Loan Type and Status Analysis**: Analyze different types of loans and their current status to understand the portfolio composition and performance.
+5. **Visualizations**: Create clear and informative visualizations to present the findings effectively.

+### IDA Credit and Grants Analysis
+1. **Credit Risk Analysis**: Assess credit risk exposure across different borrowers and regions.
+2. **Time Series Analysis**: Analyze the time series of credit amounts and repayment patterns.
+3. **Principal Amount by Borrowers**: Identify the top borrowers and their associated principal amounts.
+4. **Global Distribution**: Map the global distribution of amounts due and other relevant metrics.
+5. **Credit Portfolio Analysis**: Evaluate the credit utilization ratio, repayment efficiency, and other critical metrics.

+## **Methodology**

+### IBRD Data Cleaning and Validation
+- **End of Period**: Cleaned using text-to-column function and changed its data type.
+- **Borrower**: Filled missing values with "unavailable data."
+- **Guarantor Country Code and Country**: Used formulas to fill in missing values.
+- **Interest Rate**: Replaced null values with 0 and added a % suffix using custom format.
+- **Currency of Commitment**: Assumed USD and filled missing values.
+- **Amount Columns**: Converted to number data type.
+- **Date Columns**: Formatted to dd-mm-yyyy.
+- **Original Principal Amount**: Filled missing values using a custom formula.
+- **Net Loan Amount**: Created by subtracting the "Cancelled Amount" from the "Original Principal Amount."
+- **Sector Column**: Created using relevant keywords in the project name.

+### IDA Credit and Grants Data Cleaning and Validation
+- **Language Translation**: Translated columns with different languages into English.
+- **Date Column Cleaning**: Standardized the format across all date columns.
+- **Currency Conversion**: Standardized all amounts to a single currency where applicable.
+- **Amount Columns**: Filled missing values and converted them to the appropriate data type.

+## **Key Insights**

+### IBRD Loans
+1. **Performance Indicators**
+   - Total Principal Amount: Comprehensive view of the original loan amounts.
+   - Total Disbursed Amount: Amounts actually disbursed to borrowers.
+   - Total Undisbursed Amount: Funds yet to be disbursed.
+   - Total Repaid Amount: Amounts repaid by borrowers to date.
+   - Total Amount Due: Outstanding amounts yet to be repaid.
+   - Average Interest Rate: Insights into the cost of borrowing.
+   - Number of Active Loans: Loans currently active and not fully repaid.
+2. **Regional Distribution of Loans**: Breakdown of loans across different geographical regions.
+3. **Top Borrowing Countries**: Countries with the highest loan amounts.
+4. **Loan Distribution by Sector**: Allocation of loans across various sectors.
+5. **Loan Type and Status Analysis**: Analysis of loan types and their current status.

+### IDA Credit and Grants
+1. **Credit Risk Exposure**: Analysis of exposure across different regions and borrowers.
+2. **Time Series of Credit Amounts**: Insights into the trends of credit issuance and repayment over time.
+3. **Principal Amount by Borrowers**: Highlights of top borrowers and their principal amounts.
+4. **Global Distribution Map**: Visualization of amounts due and other relevant metrics.
+5. **Credit Utilization Ratio**: Assessment of how effectively credit is utilized.
+6. **Repayment Efficiency**: Evaluation of how efficiently borrowers repay their loans.

+## **Visual Insights**

+### IBRD Loans
+1. **Total Principal Amount vs. Disbursed Amount**: Bar chart comparing original loan amounts with disbursed amounts.
+2. **Regional Distribution of Loans**: Pie chart showing loan distribution across regions.
+3. **Top Borrowing Countries**: Bar chart highlighting countries with the highest loan amounts.
+4. **Loan Distribution by Sector**: Pie chart indicating loan allocation by sector.
+5. **Interest Rate Analysis**: Line chart depicting average interest rates over time.

+### IDA Credit and Grants
+1. **Credit Risk Exposure**: Bar chart or heatmap showing exposure across regions.
+2. **Time Series of Credit Amounts**: Line chart illustrating trends over time.
+3. **Principal Amount by Borrowers**: Bar chart highlighting top borrowers.
+4. **Global Distribution Map**: Map visualizing the global distribution of amounts due.
+5. **Credit Utilization Ratio**: Bar chart showing the utilization ratio by borrower or region.
+6. **Repayment Efficiency**: Line chart or bar chart evaluating repayment patterns.

 ## Visualizations
 ![Summary Dashboard Screenshot](https://github.com/Shushankit007/World-Bank-IBRD-Loan-Analysis-using-Excel/blob/main/Overview%20Dashboard.png)